Do Go On - 126 - Virginia Hall: The Limping Lady

 what would that sound like?

-I think she would have something
+I think she would have something along the lines of diplomatic immunity.

 Fantastic.

-Also, haven't seen that film either, but I love it.
+Also haven't seen that film either, but I love it.

-Oh, some mix of the two.
+That was some mix of the two.

-I feel that's my comedy.
+You know what, I feel that's my comedy.

 It's a mix of good and terrible.

-No, great and terrible.
+Not great and terrible.

-That would be awful, great and terrible.
+That'd be awful, great and terrible.

 Too many peaks, too many troughs.

-That's very real up and down.
+That's me, real up and down.

 But not too up, but very down.